Birds of Prey

 Driving or Multi-dimensional Question:

 Construct an explanation discussing how the structure of birds of prey determine/support the survival, growth, behavior, and/or reproduction of their species.
 Are there other factors that can affect these outcomes?
-What can we do to insure birds of prey are successful in their natural environment?
+What can we do to ensure birds of prey are successful in their natural environment?

 Students will learn about the various types of birds of prey and their importance to our environment, food chains, and our nation.
 Students will have the opportunity to analyze the structures, behaviors, growth, and pure survival of birds of prey through various videos, internet research/observation, dissection, as well as classification.
-They will ultimately be given the opportunity to creatively communicate their findings and demonstrate the importance of our national bird through letter-writing.
+They will ultimately be given the opportunity to creatively communicate their findings and demonstrate the importance of our national bird through letter writing.
 Students will address a person within our local and federal government to persuade an ever-renewing proclamation to declare June 20th American Eagle Day.

-Access eagles.org and click on the “Nest Cams”.
+Access eagles.org and click on “Nest Cams”.
 Select which nest cam you would like to view.
 Allow students to view the nest cams.
 Discuss through accountable talk any observations they may see.
 Talk about some things that they might wonder.
 Record findings and what students may want to know more about.
 Reference this throughout the unit.

 After completing the daily activities, go to the American Eagle Foundation website and click on “About Eagles” to learn more about our nation’s bird.
 Feel free to continue research as a whole group, or separate students into groups and have them research different aspects of the American Bald Eagle.
 Student can then present their information to the class.
 Here is an additional resource specific to Bald Eagles: Eagle Video